JohnORaw/TimeBandits/HEANet/build.md

 ```

 # Test to HEANet
 Credit to Eoin Kenny in HEANet as the source of details below.
 Note that this test works fine on a home connection with NAT'd CPE.
-It did not work on a double NAT'd connection.
-Further investigation required.
+Note that through a firewall (e.g. Fortigate) you need to select to explicitly preserve the source port: credit to Danny McFadden for figuring that out.

 A file is created *ptp1-cwt.cfg* in the linuxptp-3.1.1 directory.
 ```